Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 In some cases, you may observe that your compute remains constantly active for no apparent reason.
 Possible causes for a constantly active compute when not expected include:

 • Connection requests: Frequent connection requests from clients, applications, or integrations can prevent a compute from suspending automatically.
-Each connection resets the autosuspend timer.
+Each connection resets the scale to zero timer.

 • Background processes: Some applications or background jobs may run periodic tasks that keep the connection active.